danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-State-based notifications are easy to use, but are less flexible than context-based ones.
+State-based notifications are easy to use, but less flexible than context-based ones.